xlladdins/xll/docs/Excel4MacrosH-Pcopy.md

 **IF**(**logical\_test**)

-Logical\_test    is a logical value that IF uses to determine which functions to carry out next---that is, where to branch.
+Logical\_test    is a logical value that IF uses to determine which functions to carry out next—that is, where to branch.

--   If logical\_test is TRUE, Microsoft Excel carries out the functions
+  - > If logical\_test is TRUE, Microsoft Excel carries out the
-    > between the IF function and the next ELSE, ELSE.IF, or END.IF
+    > functions between the IF function and the next ELSE, ELSE.IF, or
-    > function.
-Instructions between ELSE.IF or ELSE and END.IF are not
+    > END.IF function.
+Instructions between ELSE.IF or ELSE and END.IF
-    > carried out.
+    > are not carried out.

--   If logical\_test is FALSE, Microsoft Excel immediately branches to
+  - > If logical\_test is FALSE, Microsoft Excel immediately branches to
     > the next ELSE.IF, ELSE, or END.IF function.

--   If logical\_test produces an error, the macro halts.
+  - > If logical\_test produces an error, the macro halts.

-**Tips**
+# Tips

--   Use IF with ELSE, ELSE.IF, and END.IF when you want to perform
+  - > Use IF with ELSE, ELSE.IF, and END.IF when you want to perform
     > multiple actions based on a condition.
 This method is preferable
     > to using GOTO because it makes your macros more structured.

--   If your macro ends with an error at a cell containing this form of
+  - > If your macro ends with an error at a cell containing this form of
     > the IF function, make sure there is a corresponding END.IF
     > function.